sleak-lbl/weekly-emails/items/ecpwebinar.md

-### IDEAS-ECP Webinar on Migrating to Heterogeneous Computing Next Wednesday
+### IDEAS-ECP Webinar on Migrating to Heterogeneous Computing on Wednesday

 The next webinar in the
-[Best Practices for HPC Software Developers](http://ideas-productivity.org/events/hpc-best-practices-webinars/) series is entitled "Migrating to Heterogeneous Computing: Lessons Learned in the Sierra and El Capitan Centers of Excellence" and will take place **next Wednesday, October 13, 2021, at 10:00 am Pacific time.**
+[Best Practices for HPC Software Developers](http://ideas-productivity.org/events/hpc-best-practices-webinars/) series is entitled "Migrating to Heterogeneous Computing: Lessons Learned in the Sierra and El Capitan Centers of Excellence" and will take place **this Wednesday, October 13, 2021, at 10:00 am Pacific time.**

 In this webinar, David Richards (Lawrence Livermore National Laboratory)